 - Nova Ponente: The largest town in South Tyrol that sits on a high plateau surrounded by Catinaccio and Latemar massifs, and the Corno Bianco and Corno Nero mountains.
 In winter, the village is transformed into a sports village with 48 km (30 miles) of piste.

-- Nova Levante: Another village located at the slopes of Talt, the highest forested hill of Europe.
+- Nova Levante: Another village located on the slopes of Talt, the highest forested hill of Europe.
 It’s arguably one of the best villages to stay in the Dolomites for winter sports enthusiasts with the Carezza ski area and the Latemar-Obereggen ski area.

 Pros and cons of staying in Val d’Ega